behzad888/aurelia-view-pipeline/Readme.md

 This repository is a feature plugin for loading any Markdown into custom element on Aurelia.

-Now we want to create custom component from HTML and turn into any Markdown file into custom element.
+We want to create custom component from HTML and turn into any Markdown file into custom element.
-Let’s start by adding a this feature into main.js:
+Let’s start by adding this feature into main.js:

 ``` javascript
 export function configure(aurelia) {